KhiopsML/khiops-python/doc/multi_table_primer.rst

 Multi-table learning with the Core API
 ======================================

-The functions in `pykhiops.core` that allow using multi-table datasets have the optional parameter ``additional_data_tables``.
+The functions in `khiops.core` that allow using multi-table datasets have the optional parameter ``additional_data_tables``.
 This dictionary links the secondary tables to their data file paths and it's indexed by their **data paths** which are specified as the regular expression::